 Members' and employers' normal contributions are received in respect of active members in accordance with the Schedule of Contributions of the Fund and the Trust Deed and Rules.
-On 31 March 2016, the Fund closed to future defined benefit accrual.
-As a result, no normal contributions were received for active members accruing benefits on a defined benefit basis during the year to 31 March 2017, besides £0.1m received in April 2016 in relation to March 2016.
+On 31 March 2016, the Fund closed to future defined benefit accrual and no normal contributions were therefore received for active members accruing benefits on a defined benefit basis during the year to 31 March 2018.
 Normal contributions in relation to money purchase benefits are paid at rates agreed between the members, the employers and the Trustee, subject to a minimum of 4% for member contributions and 6% for employer contributions.

-Normal money purchase contributions totalling £221,832 were not received by the due dates set out in the Schedule of Contributions.
+Normal money purchase contributions and AVCs totalling £1,091,408 were not received by the due dates set out in the Schedule of Contributions.
 All late payments were queried with the employers and steps taken to avoid recurrence.
-These late payments, the majority of which were paid within ten days after the deadline and at least within 90 days, were mainly the result of operational issues at the respective employers' payroll departments and the Trustee has ensured steps were taken by the employers to avoid recurrence.
-Employers have been made fully aware of the legal time limits for paying contributions but no further regulatory action was taken by the Trustee.
-The auditor has referred to these late contributions in its statement about contributions.
+These late payments, the majority of which were paid within 1 day after the deadline and at least within 36 days, were mainly the result of operational issues at the respective employers' payroll departments and the Trustee has ensured steps were taken by the employers to avoid recurrence.
+Employers have been made fully aware of the legal time limits for paying contributions, but no further regulatory action was taken by the Trustee.